yopgaming/SIT.Core/README.md

 ```
 - If BepInEx is working a console should open and display the module "plugin" as started

-## Coop

-### Highlight - BE AWARE
-Coop is in very early stages of redevelopment.
-Nothing works.

-### PREREQUISITE
-You must have the SPT-Aki mod installed in your Server for this module to work.
-If you do not wish to use the Coop module, you must disable it in the BepInEx config file.

-### Can Coop use BSG code?
-No. BSG server code is hidden from the client for obvious reasons.
-So BSG's implementation of Coop use the same online servers as PvPvE.
-We don't see this, so we cannot use this.

-### How it will work and reason
-1. After rigourous testing in [SIT.Tarkov.Coop](https://github.com/paulov-t/SIT.Tarkov.Coop), I discovered that my UDP Web Socket implementation was much to unreliable and laggy.
-2. With point 1 in mind, I have reverted back to basic TCP JSON web calls back and forth to the SPT-Aki Server with a mod handling the data.
-Initial movement tests work extremely well!

-## SPT-Aki

-### Are Aki Modules supported?
-The following Aki Modules are supported.
-- aki-core
-- Aki.Reflection
-- 95% of mods

-### Why don't you use Aki Module DLLs?
-SPT-Aki DLLs are written specifically for their own Deobfuscation technique and my own technique is not working well with Aki Modules at this moment in time.
-So I ported many of SPT-Aki features into this module.
-My end-goal would be to rely on SPT-Aki and for this to be solely focused on SIT only features.

 ## Thanks List
 - SPT-Aki team